genomicsclass/leanpub/manuscript/adjusting_with_linear_models.md

 res<-genefilter::rowttests(cleandat,factor(sex))
 ```

-In this case, the results are less specific than we obtain by fitting the simple linear model:
+In this case, the results are less specific than what we obtain by fitting the simple linear model:

 ```r